-Okay, if you own a Zfc, Z30, Z50, or Z5, the situation is simple, and what you need to do is clear:
+If you own a Zf, Zfc, Z30, Z50, Z50II, or Z5, the situation is simple, and what you need to do is clear:

 Anything less than what I reference above may cause you issues, though for basic still photography that isn't continuous, pretty much any old SD card should work.

-• Z8 owner — Buy CFe (CFexpress) Type B cards with a high-sustained write capability (not what's printed on the outside of the card!) for the primary slot.
+- Z8 owner — Buy CFe (CFexpress) Type B cards with a high-sustained write capability (not what's printed on the outside of the card!) for the primary slot.
 These include Angelbird XT, Delkin Black, Nextorage B1 Pro, and ProGrade Cobalt cards.
-This is important if you want best possible buffer performance.
+This is important if you want best possible buffer performance and/or record 8K raw video.
 The difference in maximum sustained write capability is as much as 140MBs in a cheap card versus 1480MBs in a high-sustained rate card!
 Buy UHS-II capable SD cards of at least 300MBps speed for the secondary slot.
 Make sure they say U3 for video capability.

-• Z9 owner — Buy CFe (CFexpress) Type B cards with a high-sustained write capability (not what's printed on the outside of the card!).
+- Z9 owner — Buy CFe (CFexpress) Type B cards with a high-sustained write capability (not what's printed on the outside of the card!).
 These include Angelbird XT, Delkin Black, Nextorage B1 Pro, and ProGrade Cobalt cards.
-This is important if you want best possible buffer performance.
+This is important if you want best possible buffer performance and/or record 8K video.
 The difference in maximum sustained write capability is as much as 140MBs versus 1480MBs!

 Did you know?
 In doing research for this article, I stumbled across a Sony utility, Media Scan Utility.
 This macOS and Windows program will scan Sony SD or CFe cards to tell you if a card is reaching the limit of its write cycles.
 Unfortunately, it does not scan XQD cards, or cards from other manufacturers.
 Note also that you need one of the Sony MRW card readers.

-It's the Z6 and Z7 owner—original models—that frets over cards.
+It's the original Z6 and Z7 owner—the initial models only—that frets the most over cards.
 That's because of the XQD slot in the camera, which has been upgraded to support CFexpress (Type B) via firmware updates.

 XQD has a bit of a history.
 Originally, XQD was going to be the future of CompactFlash (it still is, only it evolved to CFexpress).
 But SanDisk dropped out of the development consortium with Nikon and Sony nearly at the last minute before launch, and instead launched CFast, which Canon endorsed and adopted.